mael-lukas/2425_Maker_MiniatureHomeControl/README.md

 * Implement sensors to monitor the house (temperature, lighting level...)

 ## Design
-* Wood CNC machine for the house structure
+* Wood cut with laser cutter for the house structure
 * Details and actuatable parts 3D printed
 * Design idea similar to a doll house but with structure adapted to resemble a real home that could house a small animal (hamster, rat)
 <table>